devopsacademyau/academy/classes/02class/exercises/c02-network12-challenge/jayanath/README.md

 - Any extra challenges faced?
 ```
-Took a bit of time to lock down NACLs.
+Took a bit of time to lock down the NACL.
 Hopefully we got it right :-)

 ```